-If you’ve been diagnosed with Lichen Sclerosus, there’s a good chance you’ve been given a prescription for a steroid ointment or steroid cream.
+If you’ve been diagnosed with Lichen Sclerosus, there’s a good chance you’ve been given a prescription for a steroids.
 That’s because high-potency topical corticosteroids are the gold standard treatment for Lichen Sclerosus.

-Unfortunately, a prescription for topical steroids doesn’t usually doesn’t come with a lot of explanation on what it does or how to use it.
-This leads to a lot of confusion, a lot of questions, and a lot of misconceptions about the safety and effectiveness of steroids for LS.
+Unfortunately, the prescription doesn’t usually come with an explanation of what it does or how to use it.
+This leads to a lot of confusion, questions, and misconceptions about the safety and effectiveness of steroids for LS.

 That’s where my guest, Dr. Jill Krapf, comes in!
-Dr. Krapf is a researcher and Lichen Sclerosus specialist who works with The Centers for Vulvovaginal Disorders in Washington, DC.
+Dr. Krapf is a researcher and Lichen Sclerosus specialist who works with The Centers for Vulvovaginal Disorders in Tampa, FL.
 She’s an invaluable resource for those living with LS and helps them understand the condition and treatment.
 In this blog, we talk about how topical steroids help treat Lichen Sclerosus and how to use them properly.

 Why are topical steroids used as a treatment for Lichen Sclerosus?

-Before we talk about how to apply steroid ointments, it’s helpful to understand why they are one of the most common treatments used for Lichen Sclerosus.
+Before we talk about how to apply steroids, it’s helpful to understand why they are the most common treatments used for Lichen Sclerosus.
 Once you know how the condition changes your skin, the recommendations for applying it will make more sense.

 How Lichen Sclerosus Inflames the Skin

 When you have Lichen Sclerosus, your body doesn’t recognize a certain protein in your skin as part of yourself.
 Your body starts to attack it as it would a foreign object, causing inflammation in the skin.
-Because this protein is in the very bottom layer of your skin, a layer of inflammation forms in the basement layer, or basement membrane, and builds up into the higher layers.
+Because this protein is in the very bottom layer of your skin, inflammation forms in the basement layer and builds up into the higher layers.
 Think of this as a building with a busted water pipe that will flood the building.

 This layer of inflammation causes changes to the skin, which are the symptoms of Lichen Sclerosus.
-The skin thickens, it may tear, and it may become sticky and cause scarring or fusing around the clitoris, urethra, or vaginal opening.
+The skin thickens, it may tear, become sticky, and cause scarring or fusing around the clitoris, urethra, or vaginal opening.
 The skin may also develop a wax paper texture or crinkly appearance.

 How Steroid Ointments Help